 - The range’s signature is authentic.

-The key tradeoffs of this approach are: efficiency (fewer signatures than per-credential revocation), privacy (ZKPs hide which credential is being verified), freshness (revocation requires range updates).
+The key tradeoffs of this approach are: efficiency (fewer signatures than per-credential revocation), privacy (ZKPs hide which credential is being verified), and freshness (revocation requires range updates).
 This will work if ZKPs are sound and ranges are managed carefully, but real-world use will demand scrutiny.

-Verification without issuer's public keys
+Verification without the issuer's public keys

 Tl;dr